 The holidays are fast approaching.
 That generally means, among other things, a bump in site traffic, sales, and offers.
-While being aware of your testing plan this summer, now is the time to start thinking about testing and experimentation plans for the holiday.
+While being aware of your A/B testing plan this summer, now is the time to start thinking about A/B testing and experimentation plans for the holiday.

-Whether your company is risk averse and likes to run only minor tests, or allows more freedom to run significant content changing experiments a plan going into the holiday is crucial to achieving your goals.
+Whether your company is risk averse and likes to run only minor A/B tests, or allows more freedom to run significant content changing experiments a plan going into the holiday is crucial to achieving your goals.

 We suggest looking at these 5 main considerations:

 1) Look at prior years’ metrics and A/B testing plans – Before you do anything else this should be where you start.
 Consider what A/B tests were run last year and also look into key metrics changed, or were affected, as a result of those A/B tests.

 - How much additional traffic did we receive during the holidays?

 - Were there any key segments that made up a large percentage of traffic (i.e. mobile)?

 - What A/B tests did we run?